bootstrap-ruby/bootstrap_form/README.md

 * datetime_select
 * check_box

-These form helpers accept the same options as the Rails form helpers with the addition of two options `label` and `help`.
+These form helpers accept the same options as the Rails form helpers with the addition of the options `label`, `help`, and `prepend`.
 Here's an example form that also uses the `actions` helper for the submit button:

     <%= bootstrap_form_for(@user) do |f| %>
       <%= f.alert_message "Please fix the errors below." %>